-I/We. , (Name) NRIC/F Passport No./Co. i Registration N 0 , (Maille) (Maille) (Address) g a member/members of IPS SECUREX HOLDINGS LIMITED ("C (, , , , , , , , , , , , , , , , , , , • beha and the F Chairman of the Annual General Meeting (" AGM ") as my/our olf at the AGM of the Company to be held by electronic means, of at any adjournment thereof.
-I/We the Chairman of the AGM to Resolutions proposed at the AGM as indicated hereunder.
-In the ution, the appointment of the Chairman of the AGM as your prox on Wednesday, 2 o vote for or aga e absence of spe 8 October 20 ainst or absta ecific direction 020 at 10.00 a.m. in from voting on ns in respect of a No. Resolutions relating to: No. of votes 'For' No. of vote 'Against' Orc dinary Businesses ' 1 Audited Financial Statements and Directors' Statement for the financial year ended 30 June 2020 2 Approval of Directors' fees amounting to S\$205,216 for the financial year ending 30 June 2021, payable half yearly in arrears.
-3 Re-election of Mr. Kelvin Lim Ching Song as a Director 4 Re-election of Mr. Ong Beng Chye as a Director 5 5 Re-appointment of Messrs KPMG LLP as Auditors and to authorise the Directors of the Company to fix their remuneration Spe ecial Businesses 6 Authority to allot and issue shares 7 Authority to issue shares under the IPS Securex Employee Share Option 8 Authority to issue shares under the IPS Securex Performance Share Plan 9 Renewal of Share Buyback Mandate of vote your v ou wish to exercise all your votes 'For' or 'Against' or 'Abstain', please tick (v) within les as appropriate.
-If you mark the abstain box for a particular resolution, you are dire votes will not be counted in computing the required majority on a poll. d this day of 2020 , То tal number of S hares in: No. of Shares (a) CDP Register
+(Name) NRIC/F азэрог 10.700.11 ogistiation inc 3 a member/members of IPS SECUREX HOLDINGS LIMITED) ("Comp any "), he ereby appoin (Address t: Proportio on of Shareho oldinas Cha irmon of the Machine No of Share 1 % Cha irman of the Meeting No. or Shares 70 Comp there hereu any a voting ny/our proxy/proxies to vote for me/us on my/our behalf at pany to be held by way of electronic mean, on Thursday, 28 Octof.
+I/We direct my/our proxy/proxies to vote for or against thunder.
+If no specific direction as to voting is given or in the everadjournment thereof, the proxy/proxies will vote or abstain from g, the shareholder/shareholders must appoint the Chairman of the Meeting. tober 20 e Resolu nt of any n voting 21 at 9.0 tions prop other ma at his/he 0 a.m. and a cosed at the atter arising a er discretion. t any adjournmen AGM as indicated at the AGM and a In terms of prox No. Resolutions relating to: of votes For' No. of vote Ordi inary Businesses · 1 Audited Financial Statements and Directors' Statement for the financy year ended 30 June 2021 cial 2 Approval of Directors' fees amounting to S\$205,216 for the financial yearling 30 June 2022, payable half yearly in arrears. ear 3 Re-election of Mr. Chan Tien Lok as a Director 4 Re-election of Mr. Joseph Tan Peng Chin as a Director 5 Re-appointment of Messrs KPMG LLP as Auditors and to authorise t Directors of the Company to fix their remuneration he Spe cial Businesses · 6 Authority to allot and issue shares 7 Authority to issue shares under the IPS Securex Employee Share Optic n 8 Authority to issue shares under the IPS Securex Performance Share Plant an 9 Renewal of Share Buyback Mandate If you of vote your vo u wish to exercise all your votes 'For' or 'Against' or 'Abstain', please tick (\lambda) with as as appropriate.
+If you mark the abstain box for a particular resolution, you are costes will not be counted in computing the required majority on a poll.
+If this day of 2021 lirecting yo ur proxy not to vote on that resolution on a poll an of Shares in: No. of Shares OP Registe (b) R egister of N Members and/or, Common Seal of Corporate Shareholder